Brief biography of Hanumath devotees

 Introduction

-It is popular belief; Pujya Sri Raghavendra is the reincarnations of Sankukarna, Prahlada, Bahlika, Vyasaraja tirtha in order.
-In his previous incarnation Pujya Sri Raghavendra was Sri Vyasaraja who had established 732 shrines for Lord Anjaneya and had personally worshiped Lord Venkateswara.
+Pujya Sri Raghavendra Guru It is a popular belief that Pujya Sri Raghavendra is the reincarnation of Sankukarna, Prahlada, Bahlika, and Vyasaraja tirtha in order.
+In his previous incarnation, Pujya Sri Raghavendra was Sri Vyasaraja, who had established 732 shrines for Lord Anjaneya and had personally worshipped Lord Venkateswara.
 It is no wonder that Pujya Sri Raghavendra was named Venkatanatha in this incarnation and a devotee of Lord Venkateswara.
-It is belived that Pujya Sri Raghavendra is a living saint and answers the devotees immediately.
-Today Mantralaya is a place where people go seeking Pujya Sri Raghavendra's blessings.
-They come back with smile and lot of confidence of winning the situation.
-Pujya Raghavendra is the one who had first worshiped Lord Anjaneya with five faces known as 'pancha muki Anjaneya'.
+It is believed that Pujya Sri Raghavendra is a living saint and answers the devotees immediately.
+Today, Mantralaya is a place where people go seeking Pujya Sri Raghavendra's blessings.
+They come back with a smile and a lot of confidence in winning the situation.
+Pujya Raghavendra is the one who first worshipped Lord Anjaneya with five faces known as 'pancha muki Anjaneya'.

 Birth of a Yogi

-Sri Thimmanna Bhat and his wife Gopikambal were living in Hampi near Haspet of Bellary district of present Karnataka.
-Thimmanna Bhat is an exponent in playing Veena, like his ancestors.
+Sri Thimmanna Bhat and his wife Gopikambal were living in Hampi near Haspet of the Bellary district of present-day Karnataka.
+Thimmanna Bhat is an exponent of playing Veena, like his ancestors.
 He was an ardent devotee of Lord Venkatachalapathy of Tirumala.
 This couple was not having any children; hence they went to Tirumala and prayed to the Lord.
-There after they were blessed with a girl child and two boys.
-The elder son was named Gururaja and the younger was named as Venkatanatha after the Lord of Tirumala.
-The younger one was born in the year 1595 while his parents were living in Bhuvanagiri.
-Sri Venkatanatha was performed the uppanayanam (the sacred thread ceremony) and was taught Vedas.
+Thereafter, they were blessed with a girl child and two boys.
+The elder son was named Gururaja, and the younger was named Venkatanatha after the Lord of Tirumala.
+The younger one was born in the year 1595 while his parents were living in Bhuvanagiri near Chitambaram.
+Sri Venkatanatha performed the uppanayanam (the sacred thread ceremony) and was taught Vedas.
 He was sent to study under Sri Lakshmi Narasimhachar, who was married to his elder sister.
 He had proved to be an excellent student and was very sharp in understanding even the intrinsic meanings.
-After the parents have passed away, Gururajan took charge of the family as he was elder.
-The family moved to the nearby place- Kumbakonam which is very much known as the seat for learning Veda.
-While Gururaja was proud of his brother's knowledge and keenness he was showing in learning, he was equally worried in seeing his brother's inclination towards philosophy.
-So he got his brother Sri Venkatanatha married to a pious lady Saraswati who hailed from Bhuvanagiri.
-Sri Venkatanatha had not shown any interest in materialistic world and was more philanthropical.
+After the parents passed away, Gururajan took charge of the family as he was an elder.
+The family moved to the nearby place, Kumbakonam, which is very much known as the seat for learning Veda.
+While Gururaja was proud of his brother's knowledge and keenness he was showing in learning, he was equally worried about seeing his brother's inclination towards philosophy.
+So he got his brother Sri Venkatanatha married to a pious lady, Saraswati, who hailed from Bhuvanagiri.
+Sri Venkatanatha had not shown any interest in the materialistic world and was more philanthropic.

-Stay and Studies at Sri Vidya mutt, Kumbakonam
+Stay and Study at Sri Vidya Mutt, Kumbakonam

-Envying at this development, the some fellow students went and complained about Sri Venkatanatha to their Guru.
+Envying at this development, some fellow students went and complained about Sri Venkatanatha to their Guru.
 On the night Guru went on rounds to the hostel and found all the students' deep asleep but could not find Sri Venkatanatha.
-He found him sleeping under the purana (old) mandapam and there were some palm leaves by his side.
+He found him sleeping under the purana (old) mandapam, and there were some palm leaves by his side.
 Guruji had taken his upper cloth and draped it on Sri Venkatanatha and took away the palm leaves written by him.
-To the surprise of Guru Sri Sudhindra Tirtha, this student of his has written the Vyakarna for lesson taught during the day.
-Next day Sri Sudhindra Tirtha in the assemblage of students explained about the incident the previous night and read out the Vyakarna written by Sri Venkatanatha, putting to shame the act of others who were complaining.
+To the surprise of Guru Sri Sudhindra Tirtha, this student of his has written the Vyakarna for the lesson taught during the day.
+The next day, Sri Sudhindra Tirtha, in the assemblage of students, explained about the incident the previous night and read out the Vyakarna written by Sri Venkatanatha, putting to shame the act of others who were complaining.

 After completing his Gurukula at Kumbakonam, he returned to Bhuvanagiri and engaged in teaching.
-He was then blessed with a child and they had named him as Lakshmi Narasimha.
+He was then blessed with a child, and they had named him Lakshmi Narasimha.
 On an occasion when he went to attend a yagya, other pundits around him thought of him as an ordinary purohit and asked him to prepare the sandal paste.
-Sri Venkatanatha prepared the paste chanting "AgniSukta".
-When the sandal paste was applied by the pundits, their body had a burning sensation.
-Then Sri Venkatanatha gave them the sandal paste made by chanting "VarunaSukta".
-On applying this paste their burning sensation receded and started cooling.
-They realised that he is no ordinary purohit and was given the honorable seat of performing the yagya.
+Sri Venkatanatha prepared the paste, chanting "AgniSukta."
+When the sandal paste was applied by the pundits, their bodies had a burning sensation.
+Then Sri Venkatanatha gave them the sandal paste made by chanting "VarunaSukta."
+On applying this paste, their burning sensation receded and started cooling.
+Then those pundits realised that he is no ordinary purohit and was given the honourable seat of performing the yagya.

 Sri Venkatanatha's dilemma